solliancenet/azure-synapse-analytics-day/08-Publish-a-Power-BI-Report.md

 ### **Subtask 2: Create a Live Connection**

-In this task, you will create a live connection to the **Sale Analysi** dataset.
+In this task, you will create a live connection to the **Sale Analysis** dataset.

 1. On the **Home** ribbon, from inside the **Data** group, click **Get Data**, and then select Power **BI Datasets**.